Tito Vicente: Professional career

 In order to attain more experience, as a many sided musician, Vicente moved to Boston, Massachusetts.
 He started taking advanced piano lessons with Anne Lamoure, and his apprenticeship was in such a fast pace, that in a short time, Tito became Lamoure's assistant.
 Later & also in Boston, he was the pianist, of the salsa orquestra, Sabor Latino, (Latin Flavor), where Domingo Quiñones was the lead singer.
 Subsequently, he moved to Puerto Rico, and this time established his residence in San Juan.

 Later years

-As Tito Vicente, learned how to play various musical instruments, that led him, through modern technology, to become a one man band.
+As Tito Vicente, learned how to play various musical instruments, that led him, through modern technology ^{[further information needed]} to become a one man band.
 He kept on taking advanced music lessons at the Conservatorio de Música Puertorriqueña, (Puerto Rican Conservatory of Music).
-Simultaneously, he was working with Elin Ortiz, as a music technician, playing background music for several of his television variety shows.
+Simultaneously, he was working with Elin Ortiz as a music technician, playing background music for several of Ortiz’s television variety shows.
 His skills as a musician who plays several instruments during a solo performance, has led him to become the whole band and musical director of various singers in the island such as: Chucho Avellanet, Carmen Delia Dipini, Ruth Fernández, Lalo Rodríguez, Ismael Miranda, and mostly the multi-talented performer Carmen Nydia Velázquez, among many others.
-Vicente's been on tour in Madrid, Asturias, Milan Turín, Florida, Massachusetts, California, Connecticut, and Latin America.

-As time goes by, day by day, Tito Vicente is well acknowledged for his achievements as a musician, who alone undertakes and is responsible for several tasks in the solo performance of different musical instruments, including the bass pedals, executed with his left foot.
+Vicente has toured internationally, including visits to Spain, (Madrid and Asturias), Italy (Milan), El Salvador (Turín), and several U.S. States including Florida, Massachusetts, California, Connecticut.